deployphp/docs/tasks.md

 > By default all simple tasks cd to `release_path`, so you don't need to.

-Or you can use the multi line script:
+Or you can use a multi line script:

 ```php
 task('build', '